-Pursuant to Nasdaq Rule 5810(c)(3)(A), the Company has a period of one hundred eighty (180) calendar days, or until October 28, 2024 (the "Compliance Period"), to regain compliance with Nasdaq's minimum bid price requirement.
+Pursuant to Nasdaq Rule 5810(c)(3)(A), we have a period of one hundred eighty (180) calendar days, or until October 28, 2024 (the "Compliance Period"), to regain compliance with Nasdaq's minimum bid price requirement.
 Compliance may be achieved without further action if the closing bid price of our ADSs is at or above \$1.00 for a minimum of ten consecutive business days at any time during the Compliance Period, in which case Nasdaq will notify us if it determines we are in compliance and the matter will be closed; however Nasdaq may require the closing bid price to equal or to exceed the \$1.00 minimum bid price requirement for more than 10 consecutive business days before determining that a company complies.
-In the event the Company does not regain compliance by October 28, 2024, the Company may be eligible for an additional 180 calendar day grace period.
-To qualify, the Company will be required to meet the continued listing requirement for market value of publicly held ADSs and all other initial listing standards for The Nasdaq Capital Market, with the exception of the minimum bid price requirement, and will need to provide written notice of its intention to cure the deficiency during the second compliance period.
-The Company intends to actively monitor the bid price of its ADS and will consider available options to regain compliance with the Nasdaq listing requirements.
+In the event we do not regain compliance by October 28, 2024, we may be eligible for an additional 180 calendar day grace period.
+To qualify, we will be required to meet the continued listing requirement for market value of publicly held ADSs and all other initial listing standards for The Nasdaq Capital Market, with the exception of the minimum bid price requirement, and will need to provide written notice of its intention to cure the deficiency during the second compliance period.
+We intend to actively monitor the bid price of our ADS and will consider available options to regain compliance with the Nasdaq listing requirements.